simonspa/corryvreckan/src/modules/TestAlgorithm/README.md

 * `make_correlations`: Boolean to change if correlation plots should be outputted.
 Default value is `false`.
 * `do_timing_cut`: Boolean to switch on/off the cut on cluster times for correlations.
 Defaults to `false`.
 * `timing_cut`: maximum time difference between clusters to be taken into account.
 Only used if `do_timing_cut` is set to `true`, defaults to `100ns`.
+* `correlation_time_vs_time`: Enable plotting of time correlation as a function of time.
+This is disabled by default because it is slow due to the many bins (default `false`).

 ### Plots produced
 For each device the following plots are produced: